Episode 13 - How Improving Retention 5-10% Can Double Profits

 Employing systems for onboarding (nurturing customers to undertake activities that benefit their long term usage), cancel journey management (which helps customers ponder the decision, without being obstructive), creating habit, customer love and embedding the product into customers lives are all vital here to improve retention at moments of truth (see previous newsletters for insight on all these areas).

-Behavioural economics and proven channel execution techniques across CRM Marketing, product and customer service can also be important.
+Behavioural science and proven channel execution techniques across CRM Marketing, product and customer service can also be important.

 Final Thoughts